ahmetcangunay/fitness-app-data/README.md

 - stress_level: Daily stress level (1-10)
 - hydration_level: Daily water intake in liters
 - fitness_level: Calculated fitness score based on cumulative activity
+- fitness_level_category: The fitness level column has been made categorical by dividing it into 3 equal parts.

 The aim of the project is to classify individuals as low, medium and high according to their fitness levels in the light of the data obtained.